learnbydoingwithsteven/agentic_datascience_tool/crewai-data-viz/README.md

 *Screenshot: Side-by-side Plotly and ECharts visualizations with code display*

-> Note: To add a screenshot, take a screenshot of the application in use and save it as `docs/screenshot.png`

 ## Current Status and Limitations

 While the system has been enhanced with several improvements, it currently has some limitations in flexibility: